slcorp/RTView-Google/README.md

 The Google Cloud Platform (GCP) is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products.
 This platform makes it convenient and easy to deploy service components of any application into the Google Cloud.

-The instructions provided here show how to configure, install, and run an RTView DataServer on GCP.
+The instructions provided here show how to install, configure, and run an RTView DataServer on GCP.
 The RTView DataServer is the data management component that provides in-memory caching and archival to persistent storage.
 Data stored there may be consumed by displays, dashboards, reports and alerts provided by a visualization and analytics tool such as RTView Cloud.

 There are at least three distinct ways in which RTView can be deployed to GCP.
 These are described in the sections below.

 ## Compute Engine

-Thsi describes how to deplopy quickly to compute engine and obtain a completely enabled RTView Data Server.
+The Google Cloud Marketplace offers a single-click installation of an RTView DataServer, fully configured, and avaialble for immediate use.
+It is a Virtual Machine deployment, running on the Google Compute Engine, and billed automatically based on usage.

+Clicking into the ComputeEngine folder of this repository will take you to the instructions for deploying and making use of the RTView DataServer instance that you create.

 ## Kubernetes

 If you want to use Kubernettes, details provided here.
-REferences base information contained in the RTView-Kubernetes repo.
+It references base information contained in the RTView-Kubernetes repo.

 ## Docker Container